annabook21/WAF_Genius_v2/README.md

 ## Security Insights

-WAFGenius is particularly effective at detecting these sophisticated attack techniques:
+WAFgenius is particularly effective at detecting these sophisticated attack techniques:

 ### Header Spoofing